jacksonvanv/Connect4/README.md

 #### GUI
 The GUI currently supports two players, yellow and red.
 Find below a screenshot of a sample game.

 <img width="524" alt="Screenshot 2024-08-15 at 12 58 15 PM" src="https://github.com/user-attachments/assets/2fd3d580-299d-4e46-97a6-0b761d1be939">

+**Note: I have a similar project implementing the game Go, which was created for a Computer Science course.
+The code for Go is available on request.**